relaycorp/ddos-report/docs/deterrents/captchas.md

 ## Disadvantages

-- [Proprietary LLMs can solve CAPTCHAs](https://arstechnica.com/information-technology/2023/10/sob-story-about-dead-grandma-tricks-microsoft-ai-into-solving-captcha/), so it may be a matter of time until open LLMs catch up and attackers remove the guardrails.
+- [Proprietary LLMs can already solve CAPTCHAs](https://arstechnica.com/information-technology/2023/10/sob-story-about-dead-grandma-tricks-microsoft-ai-into-solving-captcha/), but [jailbreaking](https://learnprompting.org/docs/prompt_hacking/jailbreaking) is currently necessary.
+It's probably a matter of time until open LLMs catch up and attackers remove the guardrails.
+[AI-resistant CAPTCHAs do not exist](https://twitter.com/gustavonarea/status/1762464826754757008).
 - Accessibility issues.

+## Recommendations

+- Only force clients to solve CAPTCHAs when their [threat score](./threat-scoring.md) is high.

 ## Turnkey solutions